 Norwegians are traditional when it comes to Christmas food.
 Nine out of ten eat roasted pork ribs (or belly) and dried mutton ribs on Christmas Eve, and most people continue to enjoy Norwegian Christmas food throughout the holidays.

 A large 2012 study on behalf of the Norwegian Office for Egg and White Meat tells that on Christmas Eve, there are almost no changes from year to year.
-55 percent eat roasted pork ribs, while 37 percent prefer dried mutton (or lamb) ribs.
+Fifty-five percent eat roasted pork ribs, while thirty-seven percent prefer dried mutton, or lamb ribs.
 In parts of Northern Norway, some people still eat freshly caught cod.

 In Eastern Norway, more than seven out of ten prefer pork ribs on Christmas Eve, while in Western Norway more than seven out of ten eat dried mutton ribs.